Although it is 15 years ago now that our 1st son was stillborn, I can remember vividly the emotions of that day...

 I found a counsellor who I connected with.
 I felt I could open up to her and she helped me find the confidence I needed to help rebuild my life and become the new me.

-After the birth of our second son, my husband and I trained as Sands befrienders and together took on the running of Leicestershire Sands.
+After the birth of our second son, my husband and I trained as Sands befrienders and together took on the running of the Leicestershire & Rutland group.
 We have been supporting bereaved families ever since.

 We now have a fantastic team of befrienders who help provide support to bereaved families either at the group or on a one to one basis.
 Our support group is a very diverse one attracting parents from different cultural backgrounds.
 What unites us is that we are all bereaved parents trying to come to terms with our loss and seeking a way to adjust to our “new normal”.